gavinmcfarland/str/README.md

     When you start the class with a string, it will always begin with that string, even if you prepend something later.
 If you need a new line, you should include it manually eg `Str('@\n')`.

-    By default Str appends strings in a block with new lines, to change this, set the `inline` option to `true`.
+    #### Options

     ```ts
     interface Opts {
         inline?: boolean
+        external?: string
     }
     ```

+    -   `inline` By default Str appends strings in a block with new lines, to change this, set to `true`.
+    -   `external` To access the output string externally, pass it as an object with Str('', opts).
+Note that it might include a trailing newline, which you can't remove without using a getter.

 -   ### Append a string